euc-dev/ws1-sdk-intelligence/docs/guides/custom-settings-integration.md

 ### `CaptureDEXData`
 **Type:** Boolean (`true` or `false`)

-**Description:** Used to enable / disable the DEX portion of IntelSDK.
+**Description:** Used to enable / disable the DEX portion of Intelligence SDK.
 This flag is void if `PolicyAllowCrashReporting` is not true.

 **Example:**
 ```JSON